microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 > **Note**: You will be prompted to allow the **EndpointManager** to run elevated and modify your hosts file.

-Your development computer is connected when the VS Code status bar turns orange and the Kubernetes extension shows you are connected.
+Your development computer is connected when the VS Code Status bar turns orange and the Kubernetes extension shows you are connected.

 ![Debugging with Bridge to Kubernetes](images/bridge-to-kubernetes-sample/debugging.png)